FACTS FOR FAMILIES: How to enjoy a slightly different Halloween this year

 • Try a new pumpkin recipe

-• Create something to give—Halloween cards to the Veterans Hospital, cookies for a neighbor.
+• Create something to give likeHalloween cards to the veterans hospital, cookies for a neighbor.

-• Gather some snacks—jump in the car and drive around looking at Halloween decorations—you will be surprised how many people decorate their house for Halloween.
+• Gather some snacks and jump in the car and drive around looking at Halloween decorations.
+You will be surprised how many people decorate their house for Halloween.

 • Organize a Halloween scavenger hunt where children are given lists of Halloween-themed things to look for while they walk outdoors or inside your house.
 (Candy can be hidden for an extra surprise!)